 Note: Eurail passes are for non-European citizens and residents.
 If you are a European citizen then you can get a similar train pass called the Interrail Pass.
 You can read more about how to use that train pass and its benefits through the Interrail experiences of our friends Ivana and Gianni.

 Choosing a Eurail Pass

 There are endless options regarding which Eurail pass to choose.
 My advice is to figure out the general route you want to take and then see what the best option is for that route.
-For example, if you are only going to be in two or three countries, then one of the Regional Passes might be a more economical option for you than the Global Pass (28 countries).
+For example, if you are only going to be in one country, then one of the One Country Passes might be a more economical option for you than the Global Pass (28 countries).
 Eurail’s customer service is very responsive, especially on social media, so just ask for advice on what type of Eurail pass best matches your desired itinerary.
 Note: If you have a little flexibility with your budget, I can recommend that traveling in 1st class offers noticeable luxury and comfort: bigger seats, fewer people, and occasional free wifi.

 Cost benefits of a Eurail Pass

 Whether a Eurail Pass is cost-effective depends on your itinerary.
 If you plan only to take short trains in a limited area or region, then it might be less expensive to buy tickets directly.
 However, if you have some longer train journeys planned or you’re traveling in a country with expensive train routes (e.g., Switzerland) then it’s likely a Eurail Pass will prove cost effective.